Erysipelothrix rhusiopathiae: Species identification

 Conventional species identification is based on colony morphology, Gram-staining and biochemical tests.
 Colonies are small with a narrow zone of alpha hemolysis on blood agar plates.
 Laboratory smears show Gram-positive rods (though Gram stain has low sensitivity for this microbe).
 It is nonmotile, catalase-negative, microaerophilic, capnophilic, and non-spore-forming.
 It can also produce H_{2}S (gas), which is a unique characteristic for a Gram-positive bacillus.
 Acid is produced from glucose, fructose, galactose, and lactose, but not from maltose, xylose, and mannitol.
 Sucrose is fermented by most strains of E. tonsillarum, but not by E. rhusiopathiae.
 Hydrogen sulfide H_{2}S is produced by 95% of strains of Erysipelothrix species as demonstrated on triple sugar iron (TSI) agar.
 E. rhusiopathiae can be differentiated from other Gram-positive bacilli, in particular, from Arcanobacterium (Corynebacterium) pyogenes and Arcanobacterium (Corynebacterium) haemolyticum, which are hemolytic on blood agar and do not produce hydrogen sulfide in TSI agar slants, and from Listeria monocytogenes, which is catalase positive, motile, and sensitive to neomycin.
 Rapid identification of E. rhusiopathiae can be achieved with the API Coryne System.
 It is a commercial strip system based on a number of biochemical reactions for the identification of coryneform bacteria and related genera, including E. rhusiopathiae.
 The system permits reliable and rapid identification of bacteria and has been considered to be a good alternative to traditional biochemical methods.

 Other assays

 Several polymerase chain reaction (PCR) based methods have also been developed for detection of E. rhusiopathiae.

 Laboratory investigations of humans may reveal leucocytosis, slightly increased serum c-globulins, and an increase in inflammatory markers (erythrocyte sedimentation rate, C-reactive protein, and a-1 acid glycoprotein).

+More recently, commercially available microbiologic testing based on targeted next-generation sequencing (NGS) for universal identification of bacteria and fungi was reportedly used to confirm a diagnosis of E. rhusiopathiae suspected to have caused periprosthetic joint infection.
+As implemented in that instance by MicroGen DX (Lubbock, TX), E. rhusiopathiae could be detected by targeted amplification and sequencing of the 16S rRNA gene which is useful for broad characterization of bacterial pathogens in a clinical sample.
+The method may be especially beneficial for rapid identification or confirmation of atypical pathogens in human infection such as Erysipelothrix.